-- 4.1 Government securities distributors are able to bid on their own behalf subject to an auction limit (Section 6). - 4.2 Government securities distributors also have a separate limit for the total amount of bids that they can place on behalf of customers (the customer submission limit).
-These bids must be listed separately from the distributor's own bids.
-Distributors are not authorized to submit pre-tender orders from customers under the distributor's own bidding limit. - 4.3 Bidding by each customer is subject to an auction limit (Section 6). - 4.4 Government securities distributors are responsible for the settlement in CDSX of any accepted bids that they have submitted on their own behalf or on behalf of a customer and are liable to the Department of Finance and the Bank of Canada for any losses incurred as a result of those sales failing to settle.
+- 4.1 Government securities distributors are able to bid on their own behalf subject to an auction limit and bidding limit. - 4.2 Government securities distributors also have a separate limit for the total amount of bids that they can place on behalf of customers (the customer submission limit).
+These bids must be listed separately from the government securities distributor's own bids.
+Government securities distributors are not authorized to submit pre-tender orders from customers under the government securities distributor's own bidding limit.